zeroc-ice/ice-builder-eclipse/README.md

 `Properties`.
 Click on the `Ice Builder` menu to view the plug-in's settings for the selected project.
 ![Project Properties Dialog](/Screenshots/properties.png)
-The `Generated Code Directory` allows you to specify where all generated code should be placed in the project.
+The `Generated Code Directory` allows you to specify where all generated files should be placed in the project.
 By default, the plug-in uses the `generated` directory for this.
 To change the directory, you must first create the new directory, and then click `Browse` to navigate to it.
-The new directory must be empty, and the plug-in requires exclusive use of it; any files or changes made to the directory will be lost during the next Slice compilation.
+The new directory must be empty, and the plug-in requires exclusive use of it: any files or changes made to the directory will be lost during the next Slice compilation.

-The `Include Directories` list allows you to specify Slice include directories passed to `slice2java` through the `-I` option.
+The `Include Directories` list allows you to specify Slice include directories passed to `slice2java` through its `-I` option.
 These directories are searched by `slice2java` in the order you specified.
 The Ice Builder adds automatically the Slice directory found within `Ice Home` at the end of this list.

-You can pass additional options to the Slice compiler with the `Additional Options` filed.
-For a list of all supported options and their descriptions, refer to `slice2java` page of the
+You can pass additional options to the Slice compiler with the `Additional Options` field.
+For a list of all supported options and their descriptions, refer to the `slice2java` page in the
 [Ice Manual](https://doc.zeroc.com/display/Ice/slice2java+Command-Line+Options).

 ### Compiling Slice Files